breatheco-de/content/src/content/lesson/debugging-html-code.md

+---
+title: "Debugging HTML Code"
+subtitle: "Debugging code faster and more efficiently.
+Save more than 50% of your debugging time when coding HTML."
+tags: ["debugging", "web development", "html/css"]

+---
 # Debugging HTML code

 HTML Code is difficult to debug initially, but it's easy to grasp if you follow this recipe.
 You only need to know 2-3 things before starting to code or debug in HTML that will make you a master.
 Yes, it's that easy, so don't worry and keep reading.

+If you are interested in debugging other languages or technologies where is our full guide about [What is debugging](https://) and how to become a master in debugging when coding front end and backend web development.

 ## Preventing errors